 Carolyn Belefski is available for freelance illustration work, commissions, or design work.
+She has done freelance projects for BOOM!
+Studios (Cartoon Network's Adventure Time), Clorox, National Geographic, and more.
 Email firstname.lastname@example.org with your project need and budget.

 Want to see Curls Studio at a show in your town?
 Let us know about it and let the organizers know that you'd like to see us there.

 If you enjoy Curls Studio products, please donate to keep us motivated and in action!
 We travel locally in DC, MD, and VA... but also need your support to pay for printing costs and travel expenses for events like New York Comic Con.
 Your help is needed and appreciated.
 You never know what could come your way if you donate to Curls Studio.

 CURLS STUDIO STORE

 Runner up - Best Visual Artist - Best of D.C.
 2013 and 2014

 Carolyn Belefski creates and publishes original comics and illustrations.
 Carolyn writes and draws the comic strip Curls.
 She also collaborates with writer Joe Carabeo on the comic books Kid Roxy, Black Magic Tales, and The Legettes.

 In 2010, Curls was nominated for the Friends of Lulu Kim Yale Award to recognize women in cartooning.
 In 2013 and 2014 Carolyn was voted Best Visual Artist runner-up for Washington City Paper’s Best of D.C. awards.